NCEAS/eml/docs/eml-220info.md

 ## access elements deprecated

-While eml-access has been part of the standard for many years, its use has been extremely limited, and most systems seem to omit and ignore the `access` elements in the document in favor of using repository-specific mechanisms to control access.
+While eml-access has been part of the standard for many years, use has been extremely limited, and most systems seem to omit and ignore the `access` elements in the document in favor of using repository-specific mechanisms to control access.
-Therefore, EML 2.2.0 deprecates use of the `access` elements in EML documents, and this module will be removed in a future version of EML.
-As this is a backwards incompatible change, the elements are still available in EML 2.2.0, but expect them to be removed in a future release.
+Therefore, EML 2.2.0 deprecates use of the `access` elements in the main body of EML documents, with the exception of use within the `additionalMetadata` element.
+As this is a backwards incompatible change, the elements are still available in EML 2.2.0, but users should expect schema changes to occur in a future release that eliminate the use of `access` elements outside of `additionalMetadata`.
+In addition, because authorization systems are system-dependent, the content within any `access` element should be considered advisory and may not reflect the actual authorization policies in place at a given point in time in a given repository.

 ## Supporting Semantic Metadata